Code-Institute-Submissions/EQ_test/README.md

 #### 2.2.1.Current Features

+        * Home page - to welcome user and provide a button to redirect to quiz
         * Responsive navigation - the site allows quality and uniform display in a vast range of screen sizes
         * On the top right corner it can be found a dropdown menu with the option of English and Portuguese language
         * Background image positioned to highlight headings and test button.